 Let's take a typical example by looking at a scheme's first three pension years.
 These form the first reference period:

-As the member's pension fund has performed very well since the maximum amount was first calculated on 1 October 2013, they'd now like to draw a higher income.
-Consequently, if on or before 30 September 2015 the member makes a request for a new reference date of 1 October 2015 and the scheme administrator agrees, the new reference period for the arrangement will look like this:
+As the member's pension fund had performed very well since the maximum amount was first calculated on 1 October 2014, they wanted to draw a higher income.
+Consequently, if on or before 30 September 2016 the member made a request for a new reference date of 1 October 2016 and the scheme administrator agrees, the new reference period for the arrangement will look like this:

 Yes it is.
 However, the existing pre April 2015 rules still apply where the capped drawdown plan can only be transferred to an empty arrangement containing no other sums or assets.

-There is more information in HMRC's Registered Pension Scheme Manual - Transfers in drawdown.
+There is more information in HMRC's Pensions Tax Manual - Transfers in drawdown.

 In most situations the maximum income that can be taken from a drawdown plan will change at each review, depending on investment performance,the amount of income taken and the prevailing GAD interest rate.
 Members also need to be aware that certain actions e.g. designating additional funds, will trigger a review.